 - Barrry Jackson is City's record appearance holder.
 His nephew, John Pickering, holds the same record at Halifax

-- Josh Law's elder brother, Nicky was also a pro, notably with Glasgaow Rangers.
+- Josh Law's elder brother, Nicky was also a pro, notably with Glasgow Rangers.
 Their father, Nicky Snr was a player and later manager

-- Chris Galvin, City's 1976-7 loanee was the elder cousin of Tony Galvin who played for Spurs and the Republic Of Ireland.
+- Chris Galvin, City's 1976-7 loanee was the elder brother of Tony Galvin who played for Spurs and the Republic Of Ireland

 There has also been a number of pairs of brothers who have played for City: